giantswarm/docs/src/content/guides/advanced-cluster-autoscaler-configuration/index.md

 ## Configuration Reference

+The following sections explain some of the configuration options and what their defaults are.
+They show only the 'data' field of the ConfigMap for brevity.

+The most recent source of truth for these values can be found in the [values.yaml](https://github.com/giantswarm/cluster-autoscaler-app/blob/v1.1.4/helm/cluster-autoscaler-app/values.yaml) file of the cluster-autoscaler-app

 ### Scale down utilization threshold

 The `scaleDownUtilizationThreshold` defines the proportion between requested resources and capacity, which under the value Cluster Autoscaler will trigger the scaling down action.